-We keep the share of necessary expenditures for administration and fundraising as low as possible at 8.1% and 11.5%, respectively, so that as many resources as possible reach local Christians.
+We keep the share of necessary expenditure for administration and fundraising as low as possible at 8.4% and 12.5%, respectively, so that as many resources as possible reach local Christians.

 Distribution of Bibles, religious books and media

 Receiving nearly one-third of the funding, Africa (32.6%) was again the priority re–gion for our aid projects in 2020.
 The sit–uation there is dramatic, especially in the Sahel zone, where Christians are victims of persecution, violence and expulsion.
 The coronavirus pandemic has further aggravated the situation of the Church.

 Europe (19.1%) moved further up the priority list in 2020.
 Many funds went to countries in Eastern Europe, as many priests, but also nuns, are suffering existential hardships due to the pandemic.

 Another funding priority is Asia (18.0%).
 The continent was hit particularly hard by the pandemic.
 Thanks to our coronavirus emergency aid, local churches were at least able to purchase protective equip–ment and cushion their financial burdens.

 Latin America (14.8%) was also one of the epicentres of the pandemic in 2020, further increasing poverty among the population and causing priests to face added hardships due to the lack of collections.

 The sharp drop in aid to the Middle East (14.2%) is due to the construction stop for Christians on the Nineveh Plains.
 As a result of Covid-19, simply no building material could be delivered.